-In accordance with above criteria, the District has accrued a liability for vacation and sick pay which has been earned, but not taken by District employees, and is recorded as a liability.
+In accordance with the above criteria, the District has accrued a liability for vacation and sick pay which has been earned, but not taken by District employees.

-Capital Contributions
+Capital Contributions and Grants

-Capital contributions are recorded when cash for capacity fees or fixed assets are received from developers, customers, or other governmental entities, and the purpose is for other than operating expenses.
+Capital contributions are recorded when cash for capacity fees or fixed assets is received from developers, customers, or other governmental entities, and the purpose is for other than operating expenses.